slsa-framework/slsa/docs/_posts/2022-08-29-slsa-github-workflows-generic-ga.md

 go install github.com/slsa-framework/slsa-verifier@v1.2.0
 ```

-Once you have installed the tool you can verify provenance as follows:
+Once you have installed the tool and downloaded the provenance from the release you can verify it as follows:

 ```shell
 $ slsa-verifier \